amvitor-cm/Proof-of-skill-dapps/README.md

     --neon-blue: #00f3ff;
     --neon-purple: #b967ff;
     --dark-bg: #0f0f0f;
-    /* Update these to match your brand */
+    /*You can update these to match your brand */
 }
 ```